Amenable hyperbolic groups: Structural results about compacting automorphisms

 \begin{prop} Let $H$ be a connected-by-compact locally compact group, and let $\Lambda$ be either $\RR$ or $\ZZ$, and denote by $\Lambda_+$ the set of positive elements in $\Lambda$.
 Let $G = H\rtimes\Lambda$ be a semidirect product such that some element $\alpha \in H\rtimes\Lambda_+$ compacts $H$.
 Then every element in $H\rtimes\Lambda_+$ compacts $H$. \end{prop}

 We need the following lemma.

-\begin{lem} Let $H$ be a connected-by-compact locally compact group, $\alpha$ a compaction of $H$ and $\phi$ an inner automorphism of $H$.
-Then $\alpha\phi$ is a compaction as well. \end{lem} \begin{proof} Modding out if necessary, we can suppose that $H$ has no nontrivial compact normal subgroup (see Lemma~\ref{lem:cbp}(\ref{maxcpco})).
-So we have an $\alpha$-invariant decomposition $H=M\rtimes K$ given by Proposition~\ref{prop:cpli}.
+\begin{lem} Let $H$ be a locally compact group, $\alpha$ a compaction of $H$ and $\phi$ an inner automorphism of $H$.
+Then $\alpha\phi$ is a compaction as well. \end{lem} \begin{proof} By the solution to Hilbert's fifth's problem, $H^\circ$ admits a maximal compact normal subgroup $W$; we freely use the observation that an automorphism of $H$ is compacting if and only it induces a compacting automorphism of $H/W$.